disastrid/instruments_lab/docs/_posts/2026-02-25-make-the-band-april-2026.markdown

 The tools and materials provided to the participants will include:

-- basic prototype materials (e.g. cardboard, cardboard, foam, cork, wire, tape, string, paper, plastic bottles, elastic bands, metal tins, balloons, hot glue, zip ties, velcro, binder clips, staples, aluminium foil, markers, stickers, buttons)
+- basic prototype materials (e.g. cardboard, foam, cork, wire, tape, string, paper, plastic bottles, elastic bands, metal tins, balloons, hot glue, zip ties, velcro, binder clips, staples, aluminium foil, markers, stickers, buttons)
 - textile materials (e.g. conductive wires, fabrics, leather)
 - basic circuitry and sensors
 - Bela maker platform (to be returned at the end of the workshop)

 If needed, participants are encouraged to bring any particular tool or material (subject to communication with the organising committee - see Application Form above) and use any open-source or free resource.
-We will not be able to reimburse any expanse (e.g. travel or accommodation) for accepted participants.
+We will not be able to reimburse any expense (e.g. travel or accommodation) for accepted participants.

 From the initial gathering of ideas to the final presentation of artefacts, core elements of the event will be collaboration and mutual support.
 The organising committee will try its best to welcome and make everyone comfortable.
 Cordiality and sharing are therefore expected from all participants as well.